-Review of the Financial Year 2014/15
+Review of the Financial Year 2015/16

-A surplus of £0.495m has been achieved in 2014/15 when compared to the budget.
-What this means is that the planned budget cuts for the year of £14m have been delivered.
-The Council's pro-active approach to the austerity measures introduced by the Government has released some one-off benefits which have been invested in schemes aligned with key Council priorities.
-The table below shows the final position for 2014/15 and compares the actual income and expenditure with the revenue budget.
+A surplus of £0.210m has been achieved in 2015/16 when compared to the budget.
+What this means is that the planned budget cuts for the year of £12m have been delivered.
+The Council's continued pro-active approach to the austerity measures introduced by the Government has provided the opportunity for the Council to invest in schemes which support the principles of the Deal and the Deal for the Future.
+The table below shows the final position for 2015/16 and compares the actual income and expenditure with the revenue budget.
+The table is in the format that is reported to the Council's Cabinet throughout the year and will look different to the main financial statements as they contain a number of technical accounting adjustments required to complete the financial statements.